Archimetrix/Youtube-Pro-Plus/README.md

 * **👎 Return Youtube Dislike :** Now youtube dislikes are intregated , exactly shows dislikes .
 * **❌ Sponsorblock :** Sponsorblock is now built in no need to install seperate extension .
 * **📺 Autominiplayer :** A miniplayer now shows whenever you scroll down .
+* **📺 PIP mode :** Upon turning on this feature and 2 browser flags it will show as picture in picture its a very demanding feature .
 ---

 ## 🛠️ Local Installation (Chrome, Opera, Brave, Vivaldi etc.)